Shulliks/Shulliks/README.md

 ### Hi there 👋
-This repository was created to be presented as a proyect to a Learning Center, with the purpose of demonstrate the acquired knowledges given on their two months course. ...
+This repository was created to be presented as a project to a Learning Center, with the purpose of demonstrate the acquired knowledges given on their two months course -with no one to clarify any doubts, it must be said-; although I had the misfortune to have to make it for the very first time in four days ((wretched crime)).
+...
 Unfortunately, the time is a goal, so with a half hour late it has been lost all.
+No explanations allowed.

 <!--